Derivator Six Functor Formalisms -- Definition and Construction I: Introduction

 \begin{BEISPIEL}[Group (co)homology] The six-functor-formalism of Example~\ref{EXPOINCAREINTRO} extends to stacks.
 Let $G$ be a group and consider the classifying stack $[\cdot/G]$ and the projection $\pi: [\cdot/G] \rightarrow \cdot$.
 Note: Abelian sheaves on $[\cdot/G]$ = $G$-representations in Abelian groups.
 The extension of the six-functor-formalism encodes duality theorems like Tate duality.
 In this case $\pi_*$ yields group cohomology and $\pi_!$ yields group homology.
 If $G$ is finite, we also have a natural morphism $\pi_! \rightarrow \pi_*$ whose cone (homotopy cokernel) is Tate cohomology. \end{BEISPIEL}

 We now recall the precise definition of six-functor-formalisms from \cite{Hor15b}.
 Let $\mathcal{S}$ be a (base) category with fiber products as above.
-Recall the symmetric 2-multicategory $\mathcal{S}^{\cor}$, whose objects are the same as those of $\mathcal{S}$, and whose 1-multimorphisms $S_1, \dots, S_n \rightarrow T$ are the multicorrespondences
+The symmetric 2-multicategory $\mathcal{S}^{\cor}$ has the same objects as $\mathcal{S}$, the 1-multimorphisms $S_1, \dots, S_n \rightarrow T$ are the multicorrespondences

-with composition given by forming fiber products, and whose 2-morphisms are the isomorphisms of these multicorrespondences\footnote{Later more general definitions of 2-multicategories $\mathcal{S}^{\cor,0}$, and $\mathcal{S}^{\cor,G}$, where 2-morphisms can be more general morphisms between multicorrespondences will become important.}.
+and the 2-morphisms are isomorphisms between these multicorrespondences\footnote{Later more general definitions of 2-multicategories $\mathcal{S}^{\cor,0}$, and $\mathcal{S}^{\cor,G}$, where 2-morphisms can be more general morphisms between multicorrespondences will become important.}.
+The composition is given by forming fiber products.
 In \cite{Hor15b}, we explained the following formal definition of a six-functor-formalism.

 {\em A symmetric six-functor-formalism on $\mathcal{S}$ is a 1-bifibration and 2-bifibration of symmetric 2-multicategories with 1-categorical fibers}

 Such a fibration can also be seen as a pseudo-functor of 2-multicategories